 How robots and artificial intelligence are taking over the classroom

 Past Saturday I arrived at the Penn Stater Conference Center expecting to develop my teaching skills through a series of presentations by experts in the field.
 I had not seen the agenda before arriving.
 Good thing I didn't have any idea on what to expect because the first talk by the keynote speaker discussed everything from turkeys, chickens and why washing your hands is important!
 I couldn't stop laughing but at the same time, it made me think about the reason behind every study and how to use data to teach and impact people.
-Also, it gave me a new podcast to listen to on my morning commute!
+Also, it gave me a new podcast to listen to on my morning commute!Some standard topics I thought would be included in a teaching and learning symposium would be making lesson plans, effective teaching and classroom management.
+To my surprise, the topics were full of tech-savvy teachers using innovative techniques in their classrooms to enhance the learning experience.
+Robots and artificial intelligence were a hot topic throughout the day.
+Two out of the three proposals in the open innovative challenge included these topics.

 One particular proposal in the challenge that caught my attention was "Faulknerbot", a chatbot modeled after the writer William Faulkner.
 In this case Aaron Mauro, an English professor at PSU, developed a chatbot with the purpose of applying conversation based content discovery.
 Instead of going to the library or searching the web for Faulkner content, you can just chat with an online version of him!
 Imagine how fun and engaging this could be for students.
 The chatbot was programmed with not only Faulkner's written works but also many of his interviews.
-There was a suggestion from the audience to create a "Syllabus chatbot" that could answer questions regarding office hours, assignments and other syllabus topics quickly instead of having to e-mail the professor
+There was a suggestion from the audience to create a "Syllabus chatbot" that could answer questions regarding office hours, assignments and other syllabus topics quickly instead of having to e-mail the professor.

 Another interesting proposal from an Economics Professor, introduced the idea of using robots as learning devices for students.
 However, this was the second time during the symposium that the robot topic was introduced.
 One of the talks I attended was from Dr. Ronald Arkin from Georgia Tech.
 His research focuses on human-robot interacton and how this could help early stage parkinson patients.
 This technology could also be applied in the classroom for students with disabilities or even as an ethical mediator between graduate students and advisors.